-GCMLP's Ability to Invest in the Same Securities in which the Fund Invests GCMLP and/or its related persons invest in GCMLP-Managed Accounts (including the Fund) for their own accounts alongside Shareholders who are not related to them.
+GCMLP's Ability to Invest in the Same Securities in which the Fund Invests which the Fund Invests GCMLP and/or its related persons invest in GCMLP-Managed Accounts (including the Fund) for their own accounts alongside Shareholders who are not related to them.
 When they do so, GCMLP and/or its related persons participate in the investment opportunities in which such GCMLP-Managed Accounts participate, alongside the other Shareholders in such GCMLP-Managed Accounts.